rid-dim/pySafe/about.md

 Programming goals
 -----
+Java - API equivalence to speed up onboarding

-For now, we try a flat structure.. the project is simple enough at present that we probably don't need sub modules
+For now, a flat structure.. the project is simple enough at present that we probably don't need sub modules

 The structure is still fluid: At present, this is on a 'simplest thing that works' basis for the following goals.
 - pypi available